 - Shaoxing cooking wine - Rice cooking wine gets rid of any unwanted seafood smells and flavors.
 Highly recommended.
 If you don't have Shaoxing cooking wine, you could substitute it with some dry sherry.

 - Oil and cornstarch - For velveting the shrimp.
-This will protect and prevent the shrimps from drying out.
+This will protect and the shrimps and keep them plump, juicy, and tender.

 What kind of noodles should I use for lo mein?

-Lo mein noodles are also known as thick egg noodles.
-You'll usually find this noodle in the freezer either in a pouch or in the refrigerated aisle in vacuumed bags.
-These egg noodles are thick, roundish, and yellow in color.
+Lo mein noodles are made with thick egg noodles.
+You'll usually find these noodles in the freezer or the refrigerated aisle in pouches or vacuumed bags.
+The noodles are thick, roundish, and yellow in color.

 How to make shrimp lo mein

-1. In a medium bowl, combine the peeled and deveined shrimps, soy sauce, Shaoxing rice wine, oil, and cornstarch.
+1. Marinate the shrimps.
+In a medium bowl, add the shrimps, salt, Shaoxing rice wine, oil, and cornstarch.
 Mix until the shrimps are evenly coated.
 Set it aside as you prepare the rest of the ingredients.

-🌟 Pro tip: Make sure to have the noodles thawed and separated/loosened before boiling.
-Also use at least a 6 to 8 cup pot, preferably larger, because the noodles will expand as it cook and the water will foam up from the starch.
+📝 Note: Make sure to use at least a 6 to 8 cup pot, preferably larger, because the noodles will expand as it cook and the water will foam up from the starch.

 Recipe tips